tillitis/dev-tillitis/hugo/content/tools/_index.md

 `-march=rv32iczmmul`).
 Packages on Ubuntu 22.10 (Kinetic) are known to work.

-On Ubuntu, you can install the required packages with the following
+### Linux
-command:
+Packages on Ubuntu 22.10 (Kinetic) are known to work.
+You can install the required packages with the following command:

 ```
 sudo apt install build-essential clang lld llvm bison flex libreadline-dev \